gastonstat/gastonstat.github.io/about/index.md

 ## Currently

-I'm a research engineer in the <em>Unit of Sensometrics and Chemometrics</em> at Oniris-Nantes.
+I'm a research engineer in the <em>Unit of Sensometrics and Chemometrics</em> at Oniris, and a guest researcher in the <em>Nielsen Group<em> at UC Berkeley.
 Doing R&D in statistical programming, and working on multiblock methods for multivariate data analysis.